 Cut the kernels off the cob.
 Cut each cob into 3 pieces.
 In a large saucepan combine kernels, cobs with

 Stir and bring to a boil over medium heat; be sure to stir it from time to time so it does not scorch.
 As soon as it reaches a boil (or close to it) remove it from the heat and let sit for one hour.

 Remove and discard cobs.
 Process liquid and corn in a blender, in batches; when done return to saucepan.

 In a small bowl combine

 - ¼ cup cornstarch (see notes below)

-Stir with a finger to make sure the starch is thoroughly dissolved (you can feel any lumps at the bottom).
-Add to saucepan.
-Bring mixture back to a simmer and stir until the mixture is thick enough to coat a spoon.
-Run mixture through a very fine strainer.
+Stir with a finger to make sure the starch is thoroughly dissolved and you can feel no lumps at the bottom.
+Add cornstarch mixture to the to saucepan.
+Heat the mixture (short of boiling) and stir until the mixture is thick enough to coat a spoon.
+Run the mixture through a very fine strainer.
 This will take some time, as there will be a fair bit of solids and the liquid mixture is quite thick: stick with it until you’ve separated most of the liquids out.

-- Next time I will probably use a bit less corn starch: the mixture was pretty thick.
+NOTE:Next time I will probably use a bit less corn starch: the mixture was pretty thick.